 The legislation defines fundraising as 'soliciting or otherwise procuring money or other property for charitable purposes'.
-Such amounts receivable are presented in our financial statements as 'donations and legacies' and as 'Other fundraising activities' which includes income from our lottery and events.
+Such amounts receivable are presented in our financial statements as 'donations and legacies' and as 'other fundraising activities' which includes income from our lottery and events.
 The day-to-day management of all income generation is delegated to the executive team, who are accountable to the Trustees.
 The Charity is not bound by any regulatory scheme.
 However the Charity has voluntarily registered with the Fundraising Regulator and complies with the regulator's codes of practice.
-We have received six complaints in the year in relation to fundraising activities all of which have been resolved and reported to the regulatory body.
+We have received 8 (2022 - 6) complaints in the year in relation to fundraising activities all of which have been resolved and reported.
 Our terms of employment require staff to behave reasonably at all times.
+Where we use third parties to assist in the raising of funds such as at events or for recruitment of players for our lottery, we monitor and hold those third parties to the same high standards as our own staff.